sdcityrobotics/zoidberg/docs/index.rst

 The primary interface to the pixhawk is the python package `pymavlink`_, which has python2 and provisional python3 support.
-This package seems to be the most widely used python interface, though its it's documentation is spare at times.
+This package seems to be the most widely used python MAV interface, though it's documentation is spare at times.
 Most of the code used in this package is found in a series of code snippits written by `ardusub`_.
 As such, it may be specific to the ardusub firmware on the pixhawk, but quite how is unclear.